annahauk/agile555/README.md

 Notes
 - The project uses a small runtime template loader to fetch `.html` templates.
 This avoids the need for a Vite HTML plugin.
-- The backend, database persistence, and TODO list features are placeholders for now.

-Contributing
-- Open an issue or pull request.
-Keep changes small and focused.
-If you add build-time HTML imports, include Vite plugin instructions in this README.

-License
-- MIT
-# agile555